Last Updated on

 Many applications, whether financial, image editing, or otherwise are now online for this reason.
 It’s easier to keep users safe and updated.
-If there is an online version of software that you’re currently using, consider making the change.
+If there is an online version of the software that you’re currently using, consider making the change.

 Tip 2: Use a software store

 In order to improve security, Apple, Google, Microsoft, Amazon, and others have created their own app stores.
-These stores contain free and paid applications, and have minimum requirements application developers must meet to list software.
+These stores contain free and paid applications and have minimum requirements application developers must meet to list software.